highcharts/node-export-server/README.md

 - `--allowCodeExecution`: Controls whether the execution of arbitrary code is allowed during the exporting process (defaults to `false`).
 - `--allowFileResources`: Controls the ability to inject resources from the filesystem.
 This setting has no effect when running as a server (defaults to `false`).
 - `--customCode`: Custom code to execute before chart initialization.
 It can be a function, code wrapped within a function, or a filename with the _.js_ extension (defaults to `null`).
 - `--callback`: JavaScript code to run during construction.
-It can be a function or a filename with the _.js_ extension (defaults to `null`).
+It can be a stringified function or a filename with the _.js_ extension that contains a correct Highcharts callback (defaults to `null`).
 - `--resources`: Additional resources in the form of a stringified JSON.
 It may contain `files` (array of JS filenames), `js` (stringified JS), and `css` (stringified CSS) sections (defaults to `null`).
 - `--loadConfig`: A file containing a pre-defined configuration to use (defaults to `null`).
 - `--createConfig`: Enables setting options through a prompt and saving them in a provided config file (defaults to `null`).